michaldziuba03/websockets/README.md

 `rsv1`, `rsv2`, `rsv3` - we don't really care about those reserved fields.
 They are useful for extending WebSocket protocol.

 According to RFC: "MUST be 0 unless an extension is negotiated that defines meanings for non-zero values.";

+`opcode` - four bits.
+Defines the type of payload data.

+According to RFC:
+- `0x0`  denotes a continuation frame
+- `0x1` denotes a text frame
+- `0x2` denotes a binary frame
+- `0x8` denotes a connection close
+- `0x9` denotes a ping
+- `0xA` denotes a pong